Ectopic pregnancy: Persistent ectopic pregnancy

 A persistent ectopic pregnancy refers to the continuation of trophoblastic growth after a surgical intervention to remove an ectopic pregnancy.
-After a conservative procedure that attempts to preserve the affected fallopian tube such as a salpingotomy, in about 15–20% the major portion of the ectopic growth may have been removed, but some trophoblastic tissue, perhaps deeply embedded, has escaped removal and continues to grow, generating a new rise in hCG levels.
-After weeks this may lead to new clinical symptoms including bleeding.
-For this reason hCG levels may have to be monitored after removal of an ectopic pregnancy to assure their decline, also methotrexate can be given at the time of surgery prophylactically.
+After a conservative procedure that attempts to preserve the affected fallopian tube such as a salpingotomy, in about 15–20%, the major portion of the ectopic growth may have been removed, but some trophoblastic tissue, perhaps deeply embedded, has escaped removal and continues to grow, generating a new rise in hCG levels.
+After weeks, this may lead to new clinical symptoms, including bleeding.
+For this reason, hCG levels may have to be monitored after the removal of an ectopic pregnancy to ensure their decline, also methotrexate can be given at the time of surgery prophylactically.

 Pregnancy of unknown location

 Pregnancy of unknown location (PUL) is the term used for a pregnancy where there is a positive pregnancy test but no pregnancy has been visualized using transvaginal ultrasonography.
 Specialized early pregnancy departments have estimated that between 8% and 10% of women attending for an ultrasound assessment in early pregnancy will be classified as having a PUL.
 The true nature of the pregnancy can be an ongoing viable intrauterine pregnancy, a failed pregnancy, an ectopic pregnancy or rarely a persisting PUL.

 Because of frequent ambiguity on ultrasonography examinations, the following classification is proposed: